Pescia: History

 Archaeological excavations have suggested that the Lombards built the first settlement here on the river banks.
-The name of the city comes in fact from the Lombardic word pehhia (cognate to Bach in German), meaning "river".
+The name of the city comes in fact from the Lombardic word pehhia, meaning "river".

 Lucca occupied and destroyed Pescia during the 13th century, but the town was quickly rebuilt.
 During the entire Middle Ages Florence and Lucca contended for the city, as the latter was located on the border between the two republics.
 In 1339, after almost ten years of war, Florence occupied it.

 The economy of the town was founded on mulberry cultivation and silkworm breeding.
 Heavily struck by the Black Death, Pescia overcame the demographic and economic depression which had ensued only at the end of the 15th century.

 At the end of the 17th century, the grand-duke of Tuscany declared Pescia "City of the Grand Duchy of Tuscany".
 In the 19th century, the silk production was so important that Pescia was called "the little Manchester of Tuscany".
 The economy of the town dropped after a commercial conflict between France and Italy (1888).
 The passage of Napoleon highly damaged the economy of the city, because he substituted silk with sugar beet.

-Since 1925 Pesciatins found an alternative economic source in cultivating and trading flowers and olive plants (since the end of the 19th century).
+Since 1925, Pesciatins found an alternative economic source in cultivating and trading flowers and olive plants (since the end of the 19th century).
 Bombardments during World War II caused much damage to Pescia.